d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 ## Terminology review

-In today's activity, we will review summary measures and plots for two quantitative variables.
+In this week's activity, we will review summary measures and plots for two quantitative variables.
 Some terms covered in this activity are:

 * Scatterplot